 Balance of content?
 Is there a set percentage of spoken word vs music content?
 Are there certain times of the day that feature certain types of content?

+Does the station charge for airtime access and is if so, does station have an air time access policy in place to ensure compliance with Broadcasting Services Act 1992 and adherence to community broadcasting principles of fairness, inclusivity and not-for-profit operations?

+Does the station engage in emergency broadcasting?

 How